On the Interplay between Self-Driving Cars and Public Transportation: The Interplay between AMoD Systems and Public Transport

 \cref{lemma:reaction curve} gives three major insights.
 First, the existence of a homeomorphism between prices and reaction curves allows us to use reaction curves as optimization variables rather than the pricing strategy itself.
-Second, it shows that reaction curves are concave, and therefore amenable to convex reformulations.
+Second, it shows that reaction curves are concave and therefore amenable to convex reformulations.
 Third, it tells us that reaction curves are continuous in the pricing strategy of the adversary \gls{abk:amod} operator, which will be one of the key ingredients of the existence result at the end of this section.
 As a result, we obtain a tractable reformulation for the computation of best responses.

-\begin{proposition}[Best response] The best response of each \gls{abk:amod} operator results from a tractable second-order conic program.
-Specifically, we obtain best response prices for origin-destination pairs subject to demand from $f_{ij}^{-1}(x_i)$, whereby $x_i$ results from
+\begin{proposition}[Best response] The best response of each \gls{abk:amod} operator results from a tractable convex second-order conic program.
+Specifically, we obtain best response prices for origin-destination pairs subject to demand from $h_{i,j}^{-1}(x_i)$, whereby $x_i$ results from

-where $f^\ast_{i,j}$ corresponds to the shortest path from the demand's origin to the destination, $[f]_a$ denotes the entry corresponding to arc $a\in\arcsSet{j}$, and $B$ is the incidence matrix of the $\gls{abk:amod}$ operator's graph. \end{proposition}

-We note that the result of \cref{lemma:reaction curve} is crucial to obtain a tractable best response: straightforwardly using prices as optimization variables would lead to a non-convex optimization problem.
-Specifically, the vehicle conservation constraint \eqref{eq:constraints veh conservation} would in this case be non-convex, as $x_i$ is a not an affine function of the pricing strategy.
-Finally, combining \cref{lemma:reaction curve,proposition:best response}, we conclude on the existence of an equilibrium.
+where $f^\ast_{i,j}$ corresponds to the shortest path from the demand's origin to the destination, $[f]_a$ denotes the entry corresponding to arc $a\in\arcsSet{j}$, and $B$ is the incidence matrix of the \gls{abk:amod} operator's graph. \end{proposition} In words, \eqref{eq:objective} is the profit, consisting of the revenue, captured by the auxiliary variable $r_i$, and the costs for serving the customers and for rebalancing the fleet.
+Constraint~\eqref{eq:constraints revenue} ensures consistency between the revenue and $x_i$, via the demand curve~\eqref{eq:reaction curve}.
+Constraint~\eqref{eq:constraints veh conservation} ensures that flows are balanced; i.e., the number of vehicles entering and exiting a node coincide.
+Finally, constraint~\eqref{eq:constraints fleet} takes care of the fleet size.
+The result of \cref{lemma:reaction curve} is crucial to obtain a tractable best response: straightforwardly using prices as optimization variables would lead to a non-convex optimization problem.
+Specifically, the vehicle conservation constraint \eqref{eq:constraints veh conservation} would in this case be non-convex, as $x_i$ is not an affine function of the pricing strategy.
+With \cref{lemma:reaction curve,proposition:best response}, we can establish existence of an equilibrium.

 \begin{theorem}[Existence of an equilibrium] The game admits an equilibrium. \end{theorem}

 As it is typically the case in game theory, the equilibrium is not unique.
 In practice, one may iteratively run best response to compute one of the equilibria.
 It is well-known that best response might not converge, yet it converges to an equilibrium if it converges.